ludicast/ice/README.markdown

 This brings in association helper functions such as comment_ids, num_comments, has_comments, comments, author_id, and author.

+Note that all revealed functions and associations are also sanitized via to_ice.

 ## Note on Patches/Pull Requests

 * Fork the project.